Waris10/MultitenancyApp/README.md

 ## Customization

 -   **Tenant Subdomains**: You can modify the subdomain routing logic and database configurations in `TenantMiddleware` to better suit your needs.
--   **Tenant Models**: The default user model for tenants is `TenantUser`.
+-   **Tenant Models**: The default user model for tenants is `Tenant/User`.
 You can easily extend or modify it to include additional attributes or relationships.